 After that morning, the tasks seemed more daunting and less at the same time.
 We could do our very best to serve other people, to dispense ashes, to chart and celebrate, observe and pray, but the already substantial weight of Ash Wednesday was soaked in recent tears.
-Multiple disciplines planned their best, responded their best, and anticipated another visit to his body in the evening, but there were no solutions regardless, no real relief anyway.
-Our coordination efforts, the most beautiful art made from his fingerprints, the soundest of all grief handouts—it was dust in comparison.
+Multiple disciplines planned their best, responded their best, and anticipated another family visit to their body in the evening, but there were no solutions regardless, no real relief anyway.
+Our coordination efforts, the most beautiful art made from fingerprints, the soundest of all grief handouts—it was dust in comparison.

 Everywhere people were walking around with dust on their foreheads, ash on our fingertips, as though collectively the souls in the hospital knew without knowing.
 We did our jobs as we always do–imperfectly and earnestly–more humbled than before.